 To further determine if you meet the requirements for LASIK eye surgery, you can take the LASIK Pre-evaluation Test to determine if you are a candidate for LASIK.
 Each set of eyes is unique and that it is why it is extremely important to have your eyes examined by an ophthalmologist, like Dr. Richard Foulkes.

 Like fingerprints, no two patients are the same.
-Dr. Foulkes and his staff recognize that when it comes to vision problems, each person may not benefit from the standard LASIK procedure.
+Our LASIK surgeon, Dr. Foulkes, and his staff recognize that when it comes to vision problems, each person may not benefit from the standard LASIK procedure.
 This is why we utilized the very best in technology for our Custom LASIK procedures.

 Custom LASIK procedures are a step up from traditional laser correction surgery because they enable your surgeon to correction complex vision problems including glare, halos and high-order aberrations.
 These issues were largely untreatable using traditional LASIK.